Financial-Times/o-crossword/README.md

 # o-crossword

+# Features it could do with:

+* Toggle for changing side of preview bar
+* Note pad for

 # Testing Script

 NB: The preview bar refers to the green and blue clues thumbnail on small screen.